trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/run-baker.md

   date: 10 January 2025
 ---

-Now that the Ledger baking key is set up, you can follow the steps of [Run a Tezos node in 5 step](/tutorials/join-dal-baker).
+Now that the Ledger baking key is set up, you can follow the steps of [Run a Tezos node in 5 steps](/tutorials/join-dal-baker).
 However, some steps will differ.

 ## Set up a baker account

 Complete the [Step 1: Run an Octez node](/tutorials/join-dal-baker/run-node) of the tutorial, and make following changes in [Step 2: Set up a baker account](/tutorials/join-dal-baker/prepare-account).
-For this step, you already have a baker!
+For this step, you already have a baker account!
 No need to regenerate it, just import it:

    ```bash
    octez-client import secret key my_baker remote:tz...